 Sometimes we are not aware of the very small, quiet impressions we have within our thoughts.
 When we begin to cultivate sensitivity to His leading, we can more easily recognize the Holy Spirit’s still, small voice.

 But being hasty of spirit will hinder our ability to hear the quiet voice of the Holy Spirit.
-Many times, our own hastiness, and our pride, will prevent us from being sensitive to Father’s direction.
-Pride will deny the necessary steps of needing to humble ourselves, and admit our insensitivity, fears, or rebellion.
+Many times, our own hastiness and pride, will prevent us from being sensitive to Father’s direction.
+Pride will deny the necessary steps of waiting, needing to humble ourselves, and admit our insensitivity, fears, or rebellion.

 Cultivating sensitivity to the Holy Spirit takes time and effort, and a willingness to wait patiently and prayerfully for Father’s direction.
 Becoming more sensitive to His influences not only helps us to recall Scriptures, but enables us to have a better discernment of what Father is saying to us.
 Cultivating sensitivity helps us to sharpen our discernment, and yield to Father’s guidance.